lionelmace/iks-lab/book/docker-push.md

-# Push the docker image to the IBM Cloud Container Registry
+# Push the docker image to the IBM Container Registry

-Before you can deploy the application on the cluster, you first need to push the Docker image to the IBM Cloud private container registry.
+Before you can deploy the application on the cluster, you first need to push the Docker image to the IBM Container Registry.

 1. Log in to the private **Container Registry** of IBM Cloud.
 Only required if you haven't `ibmcloud login` before.